Road Trip Tips For Driving in New Zealand

 They say when it comes to a great holiday, getting there is half the fun.

 However, if your road trip is plagued with calamity, it might be a long, long time before you can look back on it and laugh.
-Here’s how to ensure your next adventure is the best of times, not the worst.
+Here’s how to ensure your next experience driving in New Zealand is the best of times, not the worst.

 1) Check Your Priorities